Explore 360

 (BLD)

-DAY 16 : Mera High Camp (5,800m) - Mera summit (6,476m) - Khare (4,940m)
+DAY 16 : Mera Peak (6,476m)

 We will be woken early by smiling Sherpas offering hot cups of tea and head out into the cold on our way to the summit of Mera Peak.
 Temperatures are likely to be ten degrees below zero but soon warm up as we continue up the glacier and onto the snow hump-back ridge.
 The first rays of the sun hit the big peaks in an amazing red glow.
 The route is still non-technical as we climb slowly but surely higher into the ever-thinning air.
 The slope steepens for a section behind the ridge and the summit comes back into view.
 At the foot of the final steep summit cone, we may attach to a fixed rope depending on conditions.
 The summit is only a few metres away.
 Shortly ahead will be the moment we have been working so hard to achieve: the summit itself.
 It’s a moment that is unforgettable.
 Before us will lie the 360 panorama of the Himalayan peaks, and only from Mera can you witness such a spectacle.
-We will spend some time taking it all in before we finally descend back down to Khare for a well-deserved round of celebratory drinks.
+We will spend some time taking it all in before we descend back down to Khare for a well-deserved round of celebratory drinks.

 (BLD)

-DAY 17 : Contingency Day
+DAY 17 : Contingency day

 (BLD)

-DAY 18 : Khare (4,940m) - Khote (3,840m)
+DAY 18 : Khare - Khote (3,840m)

 (BLD)

-DAY 19 : Khote (3,840m) - Chetera (4,100m)
+DAY 19 : Khote - Chetera (4,100m)

 (BLD)

-DAY 20 : Chetera (4,100m) - Lukla (2,840m)
+DAY 20 : Chetera via the Zatrawa La Pass (4,580m) to Lukla (2,840m)

-The trail climbs to the Zatrawa La (4,580m) from where we get the last views of the mighty peak we have just climbed.
+The trail climbs to the Zatrawa La pass (4,580m) from where we get the last views of the mighty peak we have just climbed.
 From here we traverse to the rocky outcrop of the Zatr Og before descending steeply down into the Sherpa populated Dudh Kosi valley.
-We reach the tourist bustle of Lukla (2,840m) by late afternoon and spend the night.

 (BLD)